Turtel216/Beavieeer/README.md

 ```bash
 ./beavieeer
 ```
 You can now write and execute Beavieeer code interactively.
 Exit the REPL by typing `:q`.
+Use `:info` to list built-in functions or `:info <function>` to get details about a specific one.
+You can also access all available commands and information by typing `:help`.

 ---